learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 parent
 ```

 The `*` metacharacter quantifies a character or group to match `0` or more times.
-There is no upper bound, more details will be discussed at end of this section.
+There is no upper bound, more details will be discussed in the next section.

 ```bash
 $ # extract 'f' followed by zero or more of 'e' followed by 'd'